flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-The background layer of this system has improved significantly since the times of the Gameboy Color, it finally includes some features found in the [Super Nintendo]({{< ref "super-nintendo" >}}) (remember the [affine transformations]({{< ref "super-nintendo" >}}#unique-features)?).
+The background layer of this system has improved significantly since the Game Boy Color.
+It finally includes some features found in the [Super Nintendo]({{< ref "super-nintendo" >}}) (remember the [affine transformations]({{< ref "super-nintendo" >}}#unique-features)?).

-The PPU can draw up to four background layers, the capabilities of each one will depend on the selected mode of operation:
+The PPU can draw up to four background layers.
+The capabilities of each one will depend on the selected mode of operation:

 - **Mode 0**: Provides four static layers.
 - **Mode 1**: Only three layers are available, although one of them is **affine** (can be rotated and/or scaled).
 - **Mode 2**: Supplies two affine layers.

-Each layer be up to 512x512 pixels wide, if it's an affine one then it will be up to 1024x1024 pixels.
+Each layer be up to 512x512 pixels wide.
+If it's an affine one then it will be up to 1024x1024 pixels.
 {{% /inner_markdown %}}

 {{< /tab >}}